oernster/ClearBudget/README.md

 - Self-maintaining bank balance: dated bank bills are deducted from the balance at local midnight on their due day and dated income is added the same way;
-  days that pass while the app is closed are caught up at the next launch and applied items tick their Paid/Received flags so nothing is counted twice
+  days that pass while the app is closed are caught up at the next launch and applied items tick their Paid/Received flags so nothing is counted twice.
+  A bill larger than the balance takes it below zero and the overdrawn figure is kept and shown as it stands (`-£123.98`)
 - Adding a bill or income dated today or editing an existing item's day to today, offers to apply it to the balance immediately (decline if your balance already reflects it)